 - Navigate to WP Ultimate CSV importer Pro -> Export

-- On enabling the “Export data with Specific Inclusion” section you can export the specific product attributes.
+- On enabling the “Export data with Specific Inclusion” section, you can export the specific product attributes.
 For example: Select product_attribute 1, product_value 1, product_visible 1.

-- Once done click on Export.
+Once done configuring the export settings for variable products, click on Export.

-2. Handling Complex Product Variations #
+1. Managing Complex Product Variations in WooCommerce #

 When importing variable products with multiple attributes, ensuring that the variations are correctly linked to the parent product is crucial.
 Let’s see how we can manage more complex scenarios: